jonas-schievink/xml-rpc-rs/README.md

 extern crate xmlrpc;
 ```

 See [`examples/client.rs`](examples/client.rs) for a small example which connects to a running Python XML-RPC server and calls a method.
+A more elaborate example that demonstrates how to implement a custom `Transport` to set a cookie header is provided in [`examples/custom-header.rs`](examples/custom-header.rs).